Lazaro232/Udemy/myProjects/financialApp/README.md

 will create a Database to storage all the investments made.

-Furthermore, the user can Add, Delete, Update, List all the investments of the Database, order the investments by value invested and create an Excel file with the Database informations.
+Furthermore, the user can Add, Delete, Update, List all the investments of the Database, order the investments by value invested and create an Excel file with the Database informations (the cells are locked).

 ## Python Setup